wordpress-mobile/release-toolkit-gutenberg-mobile/Releasing.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>o Check that <code>gutenberg-mobile/RNTAztecView.podspec</code> and <code>gutenberg-mobile/gutenberg/packages/react-native-aztec/RNTAztecView.podspec</code> refer to the same <code>WordPress-Aztec-iOS</code> version and are pointing to a stable, tagged release (e.g. 1.14.1).
-If they are not, a new Aztec release may be required (see section below).</p>
+<p>o Verify that <code>gutenberg-mobile/RNTAztecView.podspec</code> and <code>gutenberg-mobile/gutenberg/packages/react-native-aztec/RNTAztecView.podspec</code> refer to the same <code>WordPress-Aztec-iOS</code> version and are pointing to a stable, tagged release (e.g. 1.14.1).
+If they are not, we may need to <a href="#create-a-new-aztec-release">create a new Aztec</a> release.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>o Clone release scripts from <code>https://github.com/wordpress-mobile/release-toolkit-gutenberg-mobile</code> or pull the latest version if you already have it.</p>
+<p>o Clone the <a href="https://github.com/wordpress-mobile/release-toolkit-gutenberg-mobile">release scripts</a> or pull the latest version if you have already cloned it.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>o Run the release script in release-toolkit-gutenberg-mobile: <code>./release_automation.sh</code>.
-This will take care of creating the gutenberg and gutenberg-mobile release PRs as well as WPAndroid and WPiOS integration PRs.</p>
+<p>o In your clone of the release scripts, run the script via:  <code>./release_automation.sh</code>.
+This creates the gutenberg and gutenberg-mobile release PRs as well as WPAndroid and WPiOS integration PRs.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>o Verify the WPAndroid PR build succeeds.
-If PR CI tasks include a 403 error related to an inability to resolve the <code>react-native-bridge</code> dependency, you must wait until the <code>Build Android RN Bridge & Publish to S3</code> task completes in <code>gutenberg-mobile</code> and then restart the WPAndroid CI tasks.</p>
+If PR CI tasks include a 403 error related to an inability to resolve the <code>react-native-bridge</code> dependency, you must wait for the <code>Build Android RN Bridge &amp; Publish to S3</code> task to succeed in gutenberg-mobile and then restart the WPAndroid CI tasks.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>o Verify that the localization strings files (<a href="https://github.com/wordpress-mobile/gutenberg-mobile/blob/develop/bundle/android/strings.xml">bundle/android/strings.xml</a>, <a href="https://github.com/wordpress-mobile/gutenberg-mobile/blob/develop/bundle/ios/GutenbergNativeTranslations.swift">bundle/ios/GutenbergNativeTranslations.swift</a>) have been generated properly.
-Check that we're not adding extra strings from non-native files and that we're not removing strings that are referenced in the code (more info can be found in this <a href="https://github.com/wordpress-mobile/gutenberg-mobile/issues/3466">issue</a>). <strong>If any issue is found, it will require manually modify the files and push them to the release branch.</strong></p>
+<p>o Verify the localization strings files (<a href="https://github.com/wordpress-mobile/gutenberg-mobile/blob/develop/bundle/android/strings.xml">bundle/android/strings.xml</a>, <a href="https://github.com/wordpress-mobile/gutenberg-mobile/blob/develop/bundle/ios/GutenbergNativeTranslations.swift">bundle/ios/GutenbergNativeTranslations.swift</a>) have been generated properly.
+Check that we're not adding extra strings from non-native files and that we're not removing strings that are referenced in the code (more info can be found in this <a href="https://github.com/wordpress-mobile/gutenberg-mobile/issues/3466">issue</a>). <strong>If any issue is found, it will require manually modifying the files and push them to the release branch.</strong></p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->